The Grasp of Greed: Plot

 John Meeson is a skinflint publisher who has acquired the copyright to a book by Alice Gordon for a small sum of money, which she is forced to accept because she so desperately needs the money to care for her invalid sister.
 When the book becomes a best-seller, Alice tries to get Mr. Meeson to give her some more money.
 Meeson tells Alice that not only does he own this particular book, but any and all of her future works as well, as specified in the contract she signed.
 Alice bursts into tears, and Meeson's nephew Eustace, who arrives during the meeting, scolds his uncle for the way he treats his authors.
 Furious that Eustace has defied him, Meeson rewrites his will and disinherits his nephew.

-Alice returns home to discover that her invalid sister has passed away.
+Alice returns home to discover that her invalid sister has died.
 Eustace visits Alice and learns of her sister's death, but when he returns a month later, he finds that Alice has left the country.
 Alice has taken a steamship to Australia planning to sign a deal with another publisher when she gets there, so Meeson books passage on the same boat, hoping to stop Alice from leaving his employ.

 Alice is befriended by Lady Holmhurst, who learns that Alice is the author of that "highly acclaimed book the social set is all reading".
 During the voyage the ship is wrecked, and everyone makes a mad dash for the life boats.
 Alice saves Lady Holmhurst's son, Dicky, from drowning while Meeson tries to buy a seat for himself in one of the lifeboats.
 Meeson dives into the ocean in panic but Alice persuades the sailors to save him.

 The boat lands on a desert island and Meeson is taken ill.
 He expresses a desire to rewrite his will, deciding to leave his estate to his nephew after all, but he has nothing to write with!
 Alice has a sailor named Jimmie (Lon Chaney) tattoo Meeson's entire will on her back before he dies.
 The sailors drunkenly gamble away their winnings, then gamble for possession of Alice, but as they fight over the frightened young lady, they all fall off a cliff and are killed.

 Alice and Dicky are rescued by a passing steamship and arrive in Liverpool.
 Alice goes to court to display Meeson's final will tattooed on her back and Eustace receives his rightful inheritance.
 Eustace proposes marriage to Alice, and they settle down in the old Meeson home.